varshxnx/Ex.No-2-b-Font-Size/README.md

 ## Program:
  ```
 Program to Develop an application that uses Font Size using Android Studio .
-Developed by: MAHISHA S
+Developed by: VARSHINI S
-RegisterNumber:212222040095
+RegisterNumber:212222220056
 ```

 ## MainActivity.java: